AdreN09/InternshipTask/README.md

 To run the application properly, Python packages (pandas) have to be installed on your PC.

 The optional saving of the data frame is included in the file: `dataFrame.csv`

+The other information about the file in the repository:
+- /Images - images used in the README.md file are stored
 ## <a name="data" /> Data
 ### Archive
 The archive with the data about Pokemons used in this project can be reached by [the following link](https://gist.github.com/armgilles/194bcff35001e7eb53a2a8b441e8b2c6).